What It Tastes Like

 Try Next

-If you enjoy the tea-coffee crossover, return to a chai latte for a calmer version, or try a latte to experience espresso and milk without the spices.
-You may also encounter a dirty matcha, which applies the same idea to a matcha latte.
+If you enjoy the tea-coffee crossover, return to a chai latte for a version without coffee, or try a latte to experience espresso and milk without the spices.